JingShing/AI-image-tag-extractor/README.md

 It is now perfect for extract Stable Diffusion image.

 It can also get otehr image info from other AI image.
+# How to use
+* import
+  * import image you like it will extract info and show in text box.
+* save
+  * it will save a same file name as your image txt file in the same folder of your exe.
 # Sample Image
 It is spawn by Stable diffusion.
 And it is sample for showcase below.